Last updated on July 6th, 2022 at 10:47 am

 It’s Sonoma County at its best.

-What I got (besides the amazing views) was a complete distraction from 8 Women Dream.
+What I got (besides the amazing views) was a complete distraction from my dream.

 Or so I thought.